dentproject/docs.dent.dev/NetworkConfigurations/NetworkDiscoveryAndManagementSubCategories/VRRP_VirtualRouterRedundancyProtocol.md

 In this example, PC1 is connected to an L2 device (DENT1), which is connected to two L3 devices (DENT2 and DENT3).
 DENT2 will act as the MASTER, and PC1 will communicate with the internet through DENT2.
-We will simulate DENT2 going down, and using keepalived PC1, we will re-establish a connection to the internet through DENT3.
+We will simulate DENT2 going down, and using keepalived, PC1 we will re-establish a connection to the internet through DENT3.

 ### Configure Devices